syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Range.md

 ---
 layout: post
 title: Range in Syncfusion® RangeSlider control for Xamarin.iOS
-description: Thsi section provides the details about how to set Dual thumb slider and its ranges in RangeSlider control.
+description: This section provides details about how to set dual thumb slider and its ranges in RangeSlider control.
 platform: xamarin.ios
 control: RangeSlider
 documentation: ug
 ---

-# The Slider Range Supports
+# Slider Range Support

-The SfRangeSlider control supports to select range of value by using two Thumbs.
+The SfRangeSlider control supports selecting a range of values by using two thumbs.

 ## Set Show Range

-The `ShowRange` property should be set to true for displaying two thumbs in track with range of values.
+The `ShowRange` property should be set to `true` for displaying two thumbs in the track with a range of values.

-N> When this property is set to false, single thumb is displayed without any range
+> **Note:** When this property is set to `false`, a single thumb is displayed without any range.

 {% tabs %}